-Iranian ships approach Venezuela with no sign of US threat
+1st Iranian ship reaches Venezuela with no sign of US threat

 The tanker and four behind it were finishing a high seas journey amid a burgeoning relationship between Iran and Venezuela, both of which Washington says are ruled by repressive regimes.

 Russ Dallen, head of the Miami-based investment firm Caracas Capital Markets, confirmed the Fortune’s location using ship tracking technology.
-He said the next ship was about 3 1/2 days behind the lead tanker.
+He said the Clavel, the last of the five ships, was about 3 1/2 days behind the lead tanker.

 Venezuela sits atop the world’s largest oil reserves, but it must import gasoline because production has crashed in the last two decades.
 Critics blame corruption and mismanagement by the socialist administration amid an economic crisis that has led to huge migration by Venezuelans seeking to escape poverty, shortages of basic goods and crime.